-Regardless of whether there is an actual "place of business" in Texas or someone operates remotely, but is "engaged in business" in the state, it is critical to comply with sales and use tax reporting and remittance requirements.
-It is best for businesses to work with a tax professional who can provide the guidance to help them get up to date with their obligations and minimize their exposure to penalties and interest.
+Regardless of whether you have an actual "place of business" in Texas or you operate remotely but are "engaged in business" in the state, it's critical to comply with your sales and use tax reporting and remittance requirements.
+If you have outstanding sales and use tax obligations, it's best to work with an attorney who can provide the guidance to help you both get up to date with your obligations and minimize your exposure to penalties and interest.